Spend Summer Outside

 Small class sizes

-We treat our teen clients the same respect, attention and enthusiasm with which we treat adult clients.
+We treat our youth clients the same respect, attention and enthusiasm with which we treat adult clients.
 We are not babysitting, but rather introducing young adventurers to new sports and helping them develop confidence and competency.
 We truly love what we do and can't wait to meet your students!

 Nick Wilkes has extensive experience working with youth and teaching in the outdoors.
 Nick has taught outdoor sports like sailing, paddling, canyoneering, rock climbing, mountain biking and teambuilding for over 20 years at places like UW Hoofers, Teton Science Schools and Zion Adventure Company.
 He holds an M.S. in Environmental Education from Antioch University and has over 1,500 days of field instruction under his belt.